Advisory Board

 Jeff is Chairman and co-founder of Re:Build Manufacturing, a private company that aims to integrate new technologies with conventional manufacturing businesses to accelerate their growth and improve performance.
 Over the coming decades, the company expects to create new U.S. factories and thousands of new U.S. manufacturing jobs.
 Prior to Amazon, he was vice president and general manager of pharmaceutical fine chemicals at AlliedSignal (now Honeywell).
 He spent the preceding six years in a variety of operations and general management assignments in the chemical, polymer, and electronics industries.
 He began his working career writing code and managing software development projects at Andersen Consulting (now Accenture).
 Jeff is a 1993 graduate of the Massachusetts Institute of Technology (MIT) Leaders for Global Operations program, where he earned an MBA and an S.M. in chemical engineering.
 He also holds a BSE degree in chemical engineering, summa cum laude, from Princeton University.
 He served as the chairman of the governing board for MIT’s Leaders for Global Operations program from 2010 through 2020.
 Jeff was born and raised in Pittsburgh, Pennsylvania.
 He spent many evenings as a teenager writing code, and he currently serves on the board of Code.org.

-Follow Jeff at twitter.com/jeffawilke.
+Follow Jeff on Twitter.

 Clara Wu Tsai, M.B.A.